ShivaniSD123/chat_room/README.md

 # chat_room
-This is a client-server based real time chat room application
+This is a client-server architectur based real time chat room application